Unionville, Ontario: History

 The Varley Art Gallery now stands at the north end of the commercial Main Street and is rapidly becoming a gallery of wide renown.
 It was started with the contributions of Mrs. McKay, who had supported Group of Seven artist Fred Varley for the later part of his life.
 Living in her home on Main Street Unionville, he did several paintings that are now part of the Art Gallery collection and the home is now part of the Art Gallery's holdings, being used for small art shows on a regular basis.

 The Unionville Arms, a well-known pub, burnt down on 30 November 2007.
 It had been in business for 19 years prior.
 The building itself was over a century old.
 The legendary building caught fire in the morning, supposedly due to a combination of faulty kitchenware and wiring, and the century-old insulation.
 The fire was put out three hours later.
 No one was hurt.
 The Arms reopened in very much its original appearance, towards the end of December 2008.
-Another popular pub is Jake's, housed in what used to be the funeral parlour.

 The Stiver Mill is a historic building located near the railway tracks on Main Street Unionville.
 The building was restored in 2014 and is now a community centre.
 The area around the building has also been modernized for accessibility to both the centre and the train station next to it.

-The murder of Bich-Ha Pan and attempted murder of Hann Pan took place in Unionville on 8 November 2010.
+The killing of Bich-Ha Pan and attempted murder of Hann Pan took place in Unionville on 8 November 2010.